 Child abduction cases all too often become unsolved child abductions.
 One of the most frightening crimes a community and law enforcement will encounter, circumstances can vary widely from a witnessed child abduction to a belief an abduction occurred, but it was not witnessed.
 A reported abduction which is in fact a parental murder or negligence related death may also have occurred, rather than an abduction.
 These cases are complex to investigate when they occur and even more so when months or years have passed, and the cases have been essentially closed.
 Develop a process for identifying viable cases to reopen.
 Recognize likely hurdles you will encounter and develop the skill to navigate valuable resources to access when reopening a case.
 Utilize an investigative checklist to manage the renewed investigation of a child abduction and become informed about evidentiary advances which may impact your investigation.

-The opioid crisis and the flood of other drugs has reached epidemic proportion in many of our communities.
-Learn more about this national challenge and other emerging drug trends such as Fentanyl, heroin, cocaine, methamphetamines, synthetic cannabinoids, and other chemicals.
-Explore the issues associated with the legalization of marijuana in many states and vaping, Butane hash oil, and cannabis edibles.
+The opioid crisis and the flood of other drugs has reached epidemic proportion in many of our communities.Join us to learn more about this national challenge and other emerging drug trends such as fentanyl, heroin, cocaine, methamphetamines, synthetic cannabinoids, and other chemicals.
+Explore the issues associated with the legalization of marijuana in many states and vaping, butane hash oil, and cannabis edibles.
 Gain an understanding of the stages of use, addiction, withdrawal symptoms, and the health and life-threatening dangers posed from the use of drugs.
 Discuss common delivery systems and observe examples of emerging drugs in various forms.
 Learn how to recognize the signs and symptoms of drug usage, as well as how Naloxone/Narcan works in cases of opioid overdoses.